Joining the Lab

-2023-01-11 UPDATE: Because my current employees and lab alumni have a backlog of manuscripts we need to focus on publishing, I am not presently recruiting new graduate students or postdoctoral scholars.
+2023-01-11 UPDATE: Because my current employees and lab alumni have a backlog of manuscripts we need to focus on publishing, I am not presently recruiting new graduate students.
 The following information applies for when I am recruiting for the lab.

 -- Lisa Schulte Moore